-• Gain (dB)
+• Stem Gain (dB)

-The mixer contains sliders that set the output level for each of the available stems in Decibel.
-You can exclude stems using the toggle buttons to the left of the numerical entries for each stem output level.
+The mixer contains sliders that set the output level for each of the available stems in Decibel (dB).
+The output levels for each stem is visualized in the level meter to the right of every stem gain slider.
+You can enter dB values for the stem gains numerically by clicking the numerical entry below the slider.